 SHREWSBURY, Massachusetts – I usually keep my writings somewhat light, yet today strikes me as being a very special one for us to think about in more serious terms.
-As the nation marks the 50th anniversary of the Martin Luther King’s famous “I have a dream” speech, one cannot help but wonder whether we, as a society, have really made so much as a dent in the choking yoke of oppression in America, and throughout the world.
+As the nation marks Martin Luther King’s Birthday, and recalls his famous “I have a dream” speech, one cannot help but wonder whether we, as a society, have really made so much as a dent in the choking yoke of oppression in America, and throughout the world.
 Some would say an emphatic YES!
 They would point to the meteoric rise of African American culture in the last fifty years; they would point to our African American President and Governor; and would, perhaps say that when glimpsed in a rear view mirror of whites only water fountains, that we have completely solved the problems of racism in America.

 While we most certainly have come a long way, I often wonder if we have come nearly far enough.
 Look for a moment at the vast innovations in technology we have seen in these fifty years.
 We have gone from clunky aircraft, to landing on the moon.
 We have seen our students go from Jack and Jill textbooks, to interactive learning apps on their iPads.
 We have evolved as a society from one in which my “whole world” as a child in the 60′s, was the block from Acme Street, to Bellevue Ave.
 That was it…my world, in a nutshell.
 Now, a child thinks nothing of corresponding with “a friend” in another country, and to them, that friendship is just as powerful as mine was with the 4 friends who lived on my street.
 Yes, we have certainly evolved technologically by a factor of 1000, but has our view of different societies, different beliefs, different cultures, grown to the same extent?
 I don’t believe so.